-ESPN.com reported that the deal for Hudson is close to being completed, but has not yet been finalized.
+ESPN.com reported the deal is close to being completed but is not yet finalized.

 Hudson, 38, was 8-7 with a 3.97 for the Atlanta Braves this past season.
-He is expected to make the Giants' strong pitching staff even stronger if he is completely recovered from a severe ankle injury that required surgery and forced him to miss the final two months of the 2013 season.
+He will make the Giants' strong pitching staff even stronger if he is completely recovered from a severe ankle injury that required surgery and forced him to miss the final two months of the 2013 season.

 The San Jose Mercury News reported that Hudson is nearing the end of the rehab process and could begin throwing later this month.